theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/administration.md

 	=== "Upgrade Material to latest release"

-		When prompted, authorize the upgrade using the TSDEV GitHub account in your browser.
+		When prompted, authorize the upgrade using the TSEDV GitHub account in your browser.

 		```
 		pip install --upgrade --force-reinstall mkdocs-material
 		pip install --upgrade git+https://${GH_TOKEN}@github.com/squidfunk/mkdocs-material-insiders.git
 		```

-4. After the upgrade is finished, log out of the TSDEV account.
+4. After the upgrade is finished, log out of the TSEDV account.

 !!! note
 	To upgrade the hosted version of the HelpCenter to a specific release, edit the the following line of the GitHub workflow in `C:\Source\helpcenter.theobald-software.github.io\.github\workflows`: